masiedu4/whitelist-smart-contract-solidity-/README.md

 # Build a WhiteList Smart Contract

+## Description

-This project demonstrates a basic Whitelisting use case.
-Let's say you are launching your NFT project and you want to give exclsuive access to a whitelist.
-You can use the smart contract to create your whitelist.
+This project illustrates a fundamental Whitelisting use case.
+Assume you're launching your NFT project and want to grant exclusive access to a whitelist.
+You can create your whitelist using the smart contract and allow people to join via the frontend

+## Languages and Tools Used

+- JavaScript
+- React.js
+- Solidity
+- Hardhat
+- Ethers.js
+- Alchemy
+- Polygon
+- Rinkeby Testnet

-Check out the [master](https://github.com/masiedu4/whitelist-smart-contract-solidity-/tree/master) branch for the frontend part of this project.
-(Built with React and ethers.js)
+Check out the [master](https://github.com/masiedu4/whitelist-smart-contract-solidity-/tree/master) branch for the frontend part of this project and [main](https://github.com/masiedu4/whitelist-smart-contract-solidity-/tree/main) for the smart contract logic.